2023-24 Earth Grant Students

 A person wearing a baseball cap with sunglasses perched on the cap brim, surrounded by trees

-Syd Ingham (they/them) is a sophomore majoring in Rangeland Management, with a certificate in GIS, who describes themselves as an open-minded, curious, queer, autistic, and creative problem-solver.
-After spending the past year supporting soil, root, and fungus interaction research in Dr. Rachel Gallery's lab, Syd will be switching gears towards wildlife conservation this year through an Earth Grant internship with Tucson Audubon.
+Syd Ingham (they/them) participated as a sophomore majoring in Rangeland Management, with a certificate in GIS, who describes themselves as an open-minded, curious, queer, autistic, and creative problem-solver.
+After spending the previous year supporting soil, root, and fungus interaction research in Dr. Rachel Gallery's lab, Syd switched gears towards wildlife conservation this year through an Earth Grant internship with Tucson Audubon.
+During their internship, they collected data and reported findings about the Desert Purple Martin’s nesting preferences, linked below.
 After graduation, Syd intends to pursue the Peace Corps, to work on sustainable agriculture projects hands-on.

 Image